shamansim/simon/_pages/biology.md

 My interest in biology lies in the cell diversity and how the heterogeneity of the cell types makes us who we are.

 I am especially focusing on the brain and the role of the shift of cell identity during health and disease.
-For this, my main tool is single-cell transcriptomics and the tools that help me isolating the cells and confirm the results from the transcriptomics studies.
+For this, my main approach is using single-cell transcriptomics as well as the tools that help me isolating the cells and confirm the results from the transcriptomics studies.

 From my undergraduate studies I am specialized in bioinformatics and data analysis and now, for my graduate studies I am also emphasizing on the molecular and cell biology tools.